uozuAho/ausbills/wozreadme.md

 - staging
     - dedupe by id instead of title
         - DONE: rebuild using json
+        - DONE: reload staging, as many bills may have been skipped
         - delete old staging
-        - reload staging, as many bills may have been skipped
     - note: several titles don't parse correctly from the bills list. don't really care, bill link is important
     - note: 1 bill doesn't have a summary on the website
     - note: ignore records with bad links, there's only 1